-While most of these are silly or photo op related, you can see just how flexible it can be for getting them to a specific spot!
+While most of these are silly or photo op-related, you can see just how flexible it can be to get them to a specific spot!

 Advanced uses of the place command may also incorporate the names of specific areas that your dog is frequently around.